-Resolution As described in Section xxx, we have determined from Monte Carlo simulations [xxx] that the intrinsic point resolution should be $15\mu$ m or better in both z and $\phi$ for the inner layers.
+Resolution.
+As described in Section xxx, we have determined from Monte Carlo simulations [xxx] that the intrinsic point resolution should be 15 μ m or better in both z and φ for the inner layers.
 These are the point resolutions for tracks at near-normal incidence.
 As the angle between the track and the plane normal to the strip increases, the resolution degrades.
-We require the resolution to degrade by no more than a factor of approximately 3 for angles up to 75° ( $\lambda \sim 1.3$ ) from normal.
+We require the resolution to degrade by no more than a factor of approximately 3 for angles up to 75° ($\lambda \sim 1.3$) from normal.

-Radiation hardness A further requirement is that the quoted resolution values hold up to an integrated dose of $\sim 2\,\mathrm{Mrad}$ of ionizing radiation (electromagnetic in origin).
+Radiation hardness.
+A further requirement is that the sensor values hold up to an integrated dose of $\sim\!2\,\mathrm{Mrad}$ of ionizing radiation (electromagnetic in origin).
 This requirement leads to the use of AC-coupled detectors in order to avoid the problems associated with direct coupling of the large leakage currents which can occur at such large doses.
-It also has implications in the choice of the biasing scheme.
+It also has implications in the choice of the strip biasing scheme and on